Boy Kill Boy: History

 Boy Kill Boy opened the Radio 1 / NME stage at Reading and Leeds Festival in 2005, and returned in 2006 to play higher up the bill.
 In October 2006 the band played an extensive UK Headline tour.
 On 7 November 2006, they supported Feeder for one of their dates in aid of War Child at the Camden Roundhouse.
 This was also in conjunction with the "Shoot Me Down" single, released for the charity.

 In 2006 the band performed a cover of Nelly Furtado's "Maneater" for BBC Radio 1's Live Lounge.

 The Fierce Panda release of "Suzie" appeared on the soundtrack of the street football video game FIFA Street 2, released in winter 2006 by Electronic Arts.
 "Civil Sin" appeared on the soundtrack to the FIFA 07 football video game.
 Also, their single "Back Again" appears in the Test Drive Unlimited videogame.

 Boy Kill Boy recorded their second album in Los Angeles with Oasis producer Dave Sardy, and returned with the limited edition single "No Conversation" on 5 November 2007.
 The album, entitled Stars and the Sea, was released on 31 March 2008.
 However, the album failed to repeat the success of their debut, and rumours of a split began surfacing.
 On 12 October 2008, Boy Kill Boy confirmed this via an announcement on their MySpace site.

 Singer Chris Peck subsequently started a new project and, on 11 January 2011, posted a video clip on YouTube for a new song called "Riversong".
-Peter Carr went on to play keyboards in singer-songwriter Marina and the Diamond's backing band.
+Peter Carr went on to play keyboards in singer-songwriter Marina and the Diamonds' backing band.

 The band briefly reformed for two gigs at Oslo, Hackney, London, on 19 November 2016 and 25 November 2016.